In our previous blog post, we detailed a clever external redirect

 In this follow-up post, we’ll explore why internal rewrites fall short, our failed attempts to make them work, and why the external redirect remains the best and only solution.

-without a trailing slash, Apache
+/dir without a trailing slash, Apache

-would automatically redirect them to /dir/
+would automatically redirect them to /dir/.index.html (or any file

-is set, Apache stops auto-redirecting
+specified by DirectoryIndex).DirectorySlash Off is set, Apache stops auto-redirecting

-, Apache tries to serve
+directories./dir as /dir/, Apache tries to serve

-as a file, which leads to 403 Forbidden errors.DirectoryIndex
+/dir as a file, which leads to 403 Forbidden errors.DirectoryIndex no longer inherits globally from the document

 root - each directory must be explicitly configured to serve an

-after an internal rewrite.Since Apache wasn’t redirecting directories automatically anymore, we thought we could internally rewrite requests like this:
+index file.DirectoryIndex after an internal rewrite.Since Apache wasn’t redirecting directories automatically anymore, we thought we could internally rewrite requests like this:

 RewriteEngine On